 1300 mAh AA Phone Handset Batteries x 2 Infapower® £3.38Add to basket

 T002 34 Phone Handset Battery Infapower £3.08Add to basket

-Step 1 – Before you change or replace your old batteries identify which replacement rechargeable cordless phone batteries you require.
+Step 1 – Before you change or replace your old batteries identify which replacement rechargeable phone handset batteries you require.

 The easy way to identify which battery you require is to use the cross reference on our Home page.
 This covers most of the popular cordless phones by make and model.
 If this does not suffice then you will need to do the following or email us with the make and model of phone and we will identify it for you.

 The battery is enclosed in the handset usually with an easy to slide, open cover.
 Carefully open this and look for codes on the battery.
 If the phone handset uses AA or AAA cells then you will need cells that are specifically designed for phones and within the charging range of the phone.
 Please see our 12H cordless phone battery page for AA and our 59H cordless phone battery page for AAA cells.

 If the handset has a battery pack consisting of several cells covered with shrink wrap and a lead (wires) and one or t

 wo plugs, then you will need to identify which battery you require.
 The battery pack will often have a three digit code with two numbers and one letter.